Cultivating Sustainable Businesses in Latin America and the Caribbean

 Our Projects in Latin America

-The Development Facility for Latin America already has a track record of completed and ongoing projects which reflect its mission and scope of activities:
+The Development Facility for Latin America boasts a track record of completed and ongoing projects which reflect its mission and scope of activities:

 Sustainable tourism is one of the four focus sectors of the eco.business Fund, but, in contrast to the other three, it has received limited attention in the past.
 This started to change in 2020 with a market study on sustainable tourism standards initiated by the Development Facility